ucscXena/cohortMetaData/ATAC-seq_Figure1FG/TCGA_ATAC-seq_Walk-through2.md

 3. __Add ATAC-seq peak ESCA\_60954, which is the peak for rs6983267__ Click 'Add Column' and enter 'ESCA\_60954' as the 'Gene or Position'.
 Click 'show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.

 	> Note that you need to enter 'ESCA_60954'.
 If you can always edit the label to read 'rs6983267' by clicking on it and typing.

+	> We could see that rs6983267 is more accessible in COAD, which is predicted from ([Pomerantz 2009](https://www.ncbi.nlm.nih.gov/pubmed/19561607).
+It is also more accessible in breast and other squamous cancer types.

 4. __Add ATAC-seq peak STAD\_57221, which is the peak for rs35252396.__  Repeat step 3 for STAD\_57221.

+	> We could see that rs35252396 is more accessible in KIRC, which is predicted from ([Grampp 2016](https://www.nature.com/articles/ncomms13183).

 	> Bookmark: <http://xenabrowser.net/heatmap/?bookmark=2ab87ec9bde550dfac9f547cd3090e9a>

 5. __Examine peaks in the region surrounding rs6983267.__ Click 'Add Column' and enter 'chr8:127369679-127432497' as the 'Gene or Position'.
 Click 'Show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.